 He dismissed the pomp and paraphernalia that some associated with IAS officers.
 When Sankaran was awarded the Padma Bhushan in 2005, he politely declined to accept it and is quoted as having stated that he would take no award for doing something that was his duty.
 When the Pay Commission was revised, he got some arrears but didn’t want any of it.
-He distributed the money to street children’s homes, and an organisation for disabled persons, saying it was too much for his needs.
+He distributed the money to street children’s homes, and an organization for disabled persons, saying it was too much for his needs.

-During the 30-odd years that he served the state and the centre as a civil servant in various capacities, he transcended the rigid barriers of the civil services to reach out to the needy, the oppressed and the deprived.
+During the 30-odd years that he served the State and Central Government, including Principal Secretary of Social Welfare in AP; Secretary, Union Ministry of Rural Development; Chief Secretary of Tripura, apart serving as Collector of many districts in United Andhra Pradesh, he transcended the rigid barriers of the civil services to reach out to the needy, the oppressed and the deprived.

 Simplicity Extraordinaire: S.R.
 Sankaran (1934-2010) by D. Bandyopadhyay, Mainstream, Vol XLVIII, No 44, October 23, 2010.